 July 2022: extension of the deadline for step 3 (submission of a revised application following risk assessment) of the call for review to 1 October 2023

 September 2022: deadline for step 2 (when a risk of nitrosamines has been identified, submission of confirmatory test results)

 October 2023: deadline for submission of a revised CEP application when a risk has been identified

 Work on sampling strategies and testing methods with OMCLs

-In spite of the challenges related to testing nitrosamines, notably the need to develop highly sensitive detection methods, the broad coverage of N-nitrosamines and the need to test different types of APIs, the OMCL Network has developed analytical methods for the determination of NDMA following three general principles, as well as specific methods for determining NDEA.
+In spite of the challenges related to testing nitrosamines, notably the need to develop highly sensitive detection methods, the broad coverage of N-nitrosamines and the need to test different types of APIs, the OMCL Network developed analytical methods for the determination of NDMA following three general principles, as well as specific methods for determining NDEA.
 An additional method released by a German OMCL (CVUA Karlsruhe) was the first to simultaneously determine the presence of both NDMA and NDEA in sartan tablets.
 A specific method for NMBA (N-nitroso-N-methyl-4-aminobutyric acid derived from the use of N-methylpyrrolidone) was also developed by the Bavarian OMCL and published on the EDQM website.
-Over time, the published methods have been further refined to make them suitable for a broader spectrum of molecules and/or to cover additional nitrosamines.
+Over time, the published methods have been further refined to make them suitable for a broader spectrum of molecules and/or to cover additional nitrosamines and other genotoxic substances (e.g. of the Azidomethyl-type).
 An overview of publicly available methods developed by the OMCL Network and by partner organisations can be found on the EDQM website, under Ad-hoc projects of the OMCL Network.